mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 **Did you notice how you were able to see all the resources that were going to be created in Kubernetes when you added the `--dry-run` command (pod, secret, ConfigMap, etc)?**

-An easier way to see the actual resources is to use `helm template`.
+An easier way to see the actual resources as if you were using YAML is to use `helm template`.
 This command can give you one file (i.e `resources.yaml`) with all the components needed to install the application.

 `helm template jenkins jenkins/jenkins -n jenkins --version 3.3.21 -f values.yaml > resources.yaml`{{execute}}